Mrs. Henry's Classroom Guidelines 2019-2020

 - A meaningful lesson/activity each day.

-Materials required for each day of class:
+Materials required for class:

 - Pencil & pen